ije896/logmein-capstone_2017-18/README.md

 - A visual and aural analyzer that helps you improve your presentation skills
 - Web app (thin-client) that records you using your webcam and gives you scores and gives you recommendations for your presentation

+## Module

+The Video module intended to go into our MVP can be found in the ``Video`` folder.
+The ``playing`` folder is just me playing around with different technologies in order to build the Video module.

 ## How to play with things in this branch

-You need to have OpenCV and NumPy installed in your computer.
+You need to have OpenCV, NumPy and Matplot installed in your computer.
 You can either set up a virtual environment for this current project, or you can just install the mentioned packages using

 ```
 pip3 install opencv-python